jolie/website/docs/documentation/architectural_composition/java_services.md

 -   `v` : a Value object that contains the data structure to send.

-In this case, the message to send contains a string: `"Hello world from the JavaService!"`.
-The class `CommMessage` provides different static methods for creating a request message and a response message.
+In this case, the message to send contains a string: `"Hello world from the JavaService<!--!"`.
+The class `CommMessage` provides different static methods for-->
+creating a request message and a response message.
 In this example, we have created a request message because the JavaService invokes a OneWay operation of the embedder.
 The embedder follows: